 No one wants mistakes, which can have lasting consequences, in what is supposed to be their Japanese framework.
 And it’s easy for a beginner, who isn’t expected to know much Japanese, to make these types of typing mistakes.
 Especially when you have 1000 sentences ahead of you

-3. Figure out how to set up Anki properly.
+3. Figure out how to set everything properly.

-This is a minor annoyance, but to those completely new to Anki, it is a pain to set up new fields, Japanese auto readings, and audio.
-Anki used to be a lot simpler, but with all its advances over the years, it has sacrificed a little ease of use.
+This is a minor annoyance, but to those completely new to a flash card platform, it can be a pain to set up new fields, Japanese auto readings, and audio.
+The more advanced a platform, the harder it is to use.

 4. Decide what sentences actually should go into your deck.